 Whether you’re mailing or e-mailing your save-the-dates, they can really be sent out anytime after your venue and wedding date is secured.
 It comes down to your preference and where your potential guests are coming from.

 Are the majority of them coming from out-of-town?
 Is this a destination wedding?
+Or are you navigating the wedding planning process during a pandemic?
 In that case, you might want to send these out closer to a year in advance.

 Send your wedding invitations!